According to multiple studies, night owls are at greater risk of mental health issues than so-called 'larks.'

 ‘Larks’ or morning people typically wake up by 6am feeling bright and alert and are able to fall asleep by 9pm.
-Night owls often need to sleep until 11am to wake up feeling refreshed, and struggle to fall asleep before midnight – awkward if you’re expected to work a standard 9-5 day.
+Night owls often need to sleep until 11am to wake up actually feeling refreshed, and struggle to fall asleep before midnight – awkward if you’re expected to work a standard 9-5 day.

 Try sleeping with your bedroom curtains open so that you wake up to daylight, or use a daylight alarm clock.
 Then book out the weekend for a camping trip – research suggests the natural light exposure can alter your body’s circadian rhythm, making you more of a morning person.

 Samantha Simmonds is a freelance journalist, content writer, copywriter, and editor based in London.

 She graduated from Reading University with a First Class degree in Psychology, later achieving a Distinction in her Diploma in Fashion & Personal Styling from The London College of Style.